Managing Your Plaque Psoriasis

 Psoriasis is considered severe when 10% or more of the body is affected.

-How many people have moderate to severe psoriasis?
+How many people have moderate-to-severe psoriasis?

 Can psoriasis affect your quality of life?